cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_submit_data.md

 Numerous examples can be found on the [FTP directories][vizier-ftp-cats] at CDS.

 ::: callout
 In this section, we give a lot of details.
-It can be overwhelming, but next section covers the tools that exist to help generating a correct Readme file
+It can be overwhelming, but next section covers the tools that exist to help generating a correct Readme file.
 :::

 The [Standards for Astronomical Catalogues][vizier-readme-std], is a complete description of the standard for Readme files.